dorajam/seqRec/README.md

 # seqRec
-sequential deep recommenders in python
+sequential deep recommenders in python + tensorflow (includes a python implementation of backpropagation through time)